 I tried.
 Well, I made a less-than-worthy attempt.
 My heart wasn’t in the training.
 I could never quite see the glamour or ‘worthiness’ of shuffling furtively round the dark streets long before sunrise, but I gave it a go.
 I even tried the flaming hot running shorts Phil Greenberg gave me in the hopes I’d speed up a bit.

 Anyway, I shuffled and I shuffled and I ran all the races including two 42km marathons.
 Then eventually the big day arrived and I hadn’t arranged anything so I took myself off to Maritzburg to my folks.
-Mom dropped me off at the start long before sunrise.
+Early the next morning my Mom dropped me off at the start – long before sunrise.
 More dark streets – but now with crowds of lunatics milling around the red brick city hall.

 Some guy crowed like a rooster and a gun went off in the dark and nothing happened.
 Minutes later still nothing had happened.
 The chatter of the would-be runners had changed to an excited murmur but nothing else had changed.
 Eventually we started shuffling at a very slow pace, slower even than my training pace, and some long time later we crossed the START line.
 The START line!
 I was tired already!
 I think I was in Batch ZZZZ.